julelang/manual/src/compiler/compiler-optimizations.md

 `--opt-cond` \
 Enable optimizations for conditional structures.

 - Remove unreachable if-else chain cases such as having constant false expressions.
-Applied for if-else chains.
+Applied for if-else chains, and match-cases.
-- Removes unnecessary trailing cases that comes after constant true case.
-Applied for if-else chains.
+- Remove unnecessary trailing cases that comes after constant true case.
+Applied for if-else chains, and match-cases.
-- Removes condition eval overhead of constant true cases.
-Applied for if-else chains.
+- Remove condition eval overhead of constant true cases.
+Applied for if-else chains, and match-cases.

 ## Optimization Levels